Joints tightened: Multijoints

 \section{Multijoints}

-We say that $(\cJ, \cL_1, \dots, \cL_d)$ is a \emph{multijoints configuration} in $\FF^d$ if each $\cL_i$ is a set of lines and $\cJ$ is a set of joints each being the intersection of exactly one line from each $\cL_i$, not all lying on the same hyperplane.
+We say that $(\cJ, \cL_1, \dots, \cL_d)$ is a \emph{multijoints configuration} in $\FF^d$ if each $\cL_i$ is a set of lines and $\cJ$ is a set of points each being the intersection of exactly one line from each $\cL_i$, not all lying on the same hyperplane.
+The points in $\cJ$ are called the \emph{multijoints}.

-The following generalization of the joints theorem was conjectured by Carberry and proved in $\FF^3$ and $\RR^n$ by Iliopoulou~\cite{Ili15a,Ili15b} and in general $\FF^n$ by Zhang~\cite{Zhang}.
+The following generalization of the joints theorem was conjectured by Carbery and proved in $\FF^3$ and $\RR^n$ by Iliopoulou~\cite{Ili15a,Ili15b} and in general $\FF^n$ by Zhang~\cite{Zhang}.
 Zhang also proves a further generalization that counts with multiplicities when a joint is contained in many lines, although we do not discuss it here.

 \begin{theorem}[Multijoints~\cite{Ili15a,Ili15b,Zhang}] For every $d$ there is some constant $C^{\mathrm{mult}}_d$ so every multijoints configuration $(\cJ, \cL_1, \dots, \cL_d)$ in $\FF^d$ satisfies $|\cJ| \le C^{\mathrm{mult}}_d (\abs{\mathcal L_1}\cdots \abs{\mathcal L_d})^{1/(d-1)}$. \end{theorem}